AugustUnderground/ace-ptm/README.md

 ## Testing

 Running the test script in `./src/test.pl` should run through all technologies once and produce no errors.
+There should be spectre `.log` files in the `./src` directory afterwards, corresponding to each test.
+These may give better insight as to what might be going wrong.

 ## Circuits